WEAVE-at-Cloud/components/README.md

 This repository is the home for all **public** FoxWeave Component Modules.

-"Component Modules" are how we bundle Connectors and other components that extend the core functionality of of FoxWeave to "connect" to [Cloud APIs/Apps/DBs or On-Premise Apps/DBs][1] for the purpose of synchronizing or migrating data.
+"Component Modules" are how we bundle Connectors and other components that extend the core functionality of FoxWeave to "connect" to [Cloud APIs/Apps/DBs or On-Premise Apps/DBs][1] for the purpose of synchronizing or migrating data.
 You can use the modules in this repository as references for creating new modules to connect to other [Cloud APIs/Apps/DBs or On-Premise Apps/DBs][1].
 Alternatively, make enhancements/fixes to existing modules.

 If you create/enhance/fix a connector, please let us know by submitting a pull request on the github repository.

 ## Creating/Updating a Component Modules
 The first thing you'll need to do is fork and clone this repository.
 If you want to create a new module, the easiest